Marijuana advocates vow to reopen "Princeton of Pot" after raid

 "Two universities were struck yesterday," said Dale Sky Jones, executive director of Oaksterdam, referring to Monday's raid on her school at the same time a gunman opened fire at the nearby Oikos University.
 "Federal resources are wasted on failed policy while our cities beg for help with gun violence."

-(The story was corrected in paragraphs 6 and 8 to clarify that Justmann and Lee comments were made to Reuters, not other protesters)
+(Corrects that Justmann and Lee comments were made to Reuters, not other protesters, paragraphs 6 and 8)

 (Editing by Mary Slosson, Steve Gorman and Lisa Shumaker)